Learn how to make a simple quilling tool for rolling paper flowers!

 I love to make rolled paper flowers, and the best way to roll them is with a quilling tool.
 I have several commercial quilling tools, but my favorite is the one I made myself from a dowel and some electrical tape.
 My DIY quilling tool was really inexpensive and I think it works better because it produces a fuller flower thanks to the dowel’s diameter.
 Let me show you how to make one right now!
-This post contains some affiliate links for your convenience.
-Click here to read my full disclosure.

 How to Make Your DIY Quilling Tool